PE Classes and Descriptions

 Learn to Skate- Lansing Chapman Rink Ever wanted to skate on an outdoor rink, but did not know how?
 Know how to stand on a pair of skates, but want to learn how to stride, stop and crossover?
 Then beginner skating is the class for you.
 Learn the basics of moving forward, backward, stopping and crossovers.
 Owning skates is not required they can be borrowed from the PE department- helmets are also available

 Modern Dance I– ’62 Center This beginner studio course is designed for students with little or no experience in modern dance techniques.
 Students will develop an understanding of basic principles through a progression of floor work, standing work, and traveling movement.
 Skills that will be acquired include strength, coordination, musicality, body alignment, and spatial awareness needed for movers.
 FULL SEMESTER – 2 PE credits

 Modern Dance II- ’62 Center This studio course is designed for students with some experience in modern dance techniques or training in a related discipline.
 Students will continue to develop their practice, build strength, body alignment, and artistry with a focus on individual progress.
 Classes will include floor work, standing work and traveling movement, building the skills needed for longer combinations.
 FULL SEMESTER – 2 PE credits

-Spinning- Lasell Gymnasium high intensity bike training class.
+Spinning- Spin Studio (outside upper Lasell fitness center) high-intensity bike training class.
 Students are guided through workout phases including warm-up, steady up-tempo cadences, sprints, climbs, and cool-down.